How To Feed A Loon

 • 1 cup kalamata olives pitted, left whole or halved

-• 2 tbsp flat-leaf parsley fresh, chopped, divided
+• 2 tablespoon flat-leaf parsley fresh, chopped, divided

 • 12 oz linguine fresh or dried